arjunguha/compsci220-scala/website/hw/mazes/index.md

 ## Part 3: Dijkstra's Algorithm

 Previously, I mentioned that the Edges in our graph contain the distance between the two nodes.
-Typical mazes are stored as grids with cell marked as "walls" or "open spaces".
-Each of these cells could be stored as a node in the graph, but that would greatly increase the number of nodes and edges we'd have to store, even if we ignored all the wall cells.
-Instead, the graph just encodes the intersections of the graph, requiring us to store the distance between nodes to remain faithful to the graph.

 The DFS algorithm will find us any path from start to finish.
 The optional BFS algorithm will find the path from start to finish with the fewest number of nodes. **GO READ THE OPTIONAL SECTION IF YOU HAVEN'T YET.**

-With this next algorithm, we'll take the edge distance into account and find the shortest path from start to finish in terms of distance.
+With this next algorithm, we'll take the edge distance into account and find the shortest path to each node in terms of distance.

 Dijkstra's Algorithm was invented, perhaps unsurprisingly, by Edsger Dijkstra, a Dutch computer scientist.
 He's a fascinating figure and really quite important